 A wrong answer results in a score of minus 1, irrespective of the level of the question.
 When you skip a question, you win nor lose points.
 The total score will be the cumulative score of all questions answered within the set timeframe of 15 minutes.

-The contest allows the usage of three ‘jokers’
+The contest allows the usage of two ‘jokers’

 - The "Double my chances", forcing the online test to take out half of the possible answers to a question